 Other nutrient contents are folic acid, niacin, iron, phosphorus, pantothenic acid, calcium, magnesium, and zinc.

-Radish seeds don’t require soaking before planting, however, you can soak them if you wish to improve their germination rate.
-Germination for radish seeds is typically about 1 to 2 days and microgreens are ready for harvesting between 8 to 10 days.
-Sometimes they can be harvested as early as after 5 days.
+Radish seeds don’t require soaking before planting.
+Germination for radish seeds is typically about 4 days and microgreens are ready for harvesting between 8 to 12 days.

 Arugula microgreens (also known as rocket or rucula) are packed full of vitamin C and much like mature arugula, they share the same bitter peppery taste.
 These microgreens are great for taking any salad or leafy dish from mediocre to exceptional in both taste and appearance!